Pop-Circle/Personal-Assistant/README.md

 	added some db functionality, not yet working.
 	Created class for housing users ID once logged in and making it global.

+-2015-09-28 : Jackie

+	Can now edit and save edited events
+	All dates with events are now shown in the calendar